Velika Ponca Gets Presented

-The summit can be reached by marked paths, which are not easy.
-They require good condition and some experience in high mountain terrain.
+The summit can be reached by marked paths, which are not just easy.
+They require good fitness and some experience in high mountain terrain.
 On some rock sections these routes are secured with steel ropes and pegs.
-Although quite rocky, walls of Ponca are not popular with those, who seek hard climbs.
-There are many easy climbs possible (up to degree III or IV), but for harder climbs walls are not consistently solid, high and steep enough.
+Although quite rocky, the walls of Ponca are not popular with those, who seek hard climbs.
+There are many easy climbs possible (up to degree III or IV), but for harder climbs the walls are not consistently solid, high and steep enough.

 How Velika Ponca Looks Like

 The guy did the passage and sat on the other side, like somebody who bought the best seat in a theatre.
 But the show was short.
 Julius thought that if he had once won the bet to come out through a small window in Matterhorn hut, also this passage should not pose him a problem.
 Indeed he was through in seconds, continuing climbing and leaving the spectator to measure with eyes again and again the narrow passage and the big posture of Kugy.